-We should all show our accountants some love.
-They bust their asses reading, interpreting and applying the tax laws.
+Can we all just take a moment to send our accountant positive vibes?
+Thank goddess for these folks.
+They bust their asses reading, interpreting and applying the tax laws for our benefit.
 They file our taxes.
 They walk through the fire of dealing with the IRS and other tax authorities.
 And they help us at the end of the year with tax planning.

-What Is Tax Planning + Why Do You Need It?
+What Is Year-End Tax Planning + Why Do You Need It?

 1. To Get Educated About Our Unknown Unknowns

 Accountants spend productive time thinking about taxes, the tax code and how finances can be viewed through tax perspective.
 They have an education in tax that most people do not and are often required to continue their tax education in order to keep their certifications current.

 Accountants know things that we don't even know we don't know.
 In other words, accountants help us understand what are our unknown unknowns.
 What are our tax blind spots?
 What are the concepts we are having trouble understanding that impact how we run our business?
 What are things we can do to manage our taxes more regularly so year-end or tax time doesn't have to be such an anxious time for us?

 If you've had a great year from an income perspective, there is chance you'll owe in taxes.
 A big reason to meet with your accountant before year-end is to understand what your tax bill will look like.
 Regardless of when you file your taxes, here in the U.S., you still need to pay your taxes by April or March 15 (depending on your entity set up).